vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

    [INFO] ------------------------------------------------------------------------
    ```

-1. For each application you will now create an app on Azure Spring Cloud service.
+1. For each application you will now create an app on Azure Spring Apps service.
 You will start with the api-gateway.
 To deploy it, from the Git Bash prompt, run the following command:

    ```bash
    az spring-cloud app create --service $SPRING_CLOUD_SERVICE \